Google Docs Connector

 Google Docs is an online word processor included as part of the free, web-based Google Docs Editors suite.
-Use the Google Docs component to create, and collaborate on online documents.
+This component allows creating, retrieving, updating, and collaborating on online documents.

 Connections